AlpakaInfraCrew/alpakatoot/README.md

 Edit config.py to your needs.

+only_following: If set to True, only toots from accounts you follow will be boosted.
+If set to False all accounts that follow you will be boosted.
+(Both only if the matching hashtag is used)

 ## First run

 In case you want to ignore all matching toots from the past, run with `--dry` first, if you want to explicitly boost one matching toot per account, even from the past, you can do so by using `--force` on the first run.

 ```
 bin/python megaretoot.py [ --dry | --force ]